mollymadden/one-good-street-frontend/README.md

 ### Functionality / features

 #### Normal users
 Normal users encompasses non admin users (which will be discussed below).
-They encompass people who may just visit the site as well as those who may be a more active participant.
+These users are people who may just browse the site passively as well as those who may be a more active participant.

 ##### Normal users viewing ability
-* Normal users can view the Home, About, Library of Care Things, Media and Events, Contact us, Find us on Facebook and Sign up pages.
+* Normal users can view the Home, About, Library of Care Things, individual Library item page, Media & Events, Contact us, and Get Involved pages.
 * Normal users can view the home page to get a quick summary about what the website its about.
 * Normal users can view the about page to understand the purpose and aim of One Good Street.